 \end{figure}

 Fig. \ref{fig:vegeacc} shows the results of the 5-fold cross-validation.
-When focusing on a single-day classification (shown as the shooting date), the best date for classification differed between classes.
-For example, 26th Sep was the best for identifying Rowans, but 10th Oct was for Dwarf Pine and Dwarf Bamboo.
-The autumn colorization of Rowans was at best on 26th Sep, and most vegetation except Dwarf Bamboo and Dwarf Pine were blasted on 10th Oct.
-No single image can accurately classify Maple and Montane Alder.
+When focusing on a single-day classification (shown as the shooting date), the best classification date differed between classes.
+For example, September 26 was the best for identifying Rowans, but October 10 was the best for identifying Dwarf Pine and Dwarf Bamboo.
+The fall colorization of Rowans was best on September 26, and most vegetation (except Dwarf Bamboo and Dwarf Pine) was blasted on October 10.
+No single image could accurately classify Maple or Montane Alder.
 In contrast, using all images (shown as ``Multidays'' and ``Multidays RNN'' representing the SVM and RNN classifiers, respectively) resulted in a high F1 score in every class.
-Also, the RNN classifier outperforms the SVM classifier (0.937 and 0.918 in macro average F1 score).
+In addition, the RNN classifier outperformed the SVM classifier ( macro average F1 scores of 0.937 and 0.918, respectively).
 Fig. \ref{fig:vegetation} (left) shows the products of the RNN classifier.
-We can observe the distribution of each vegetation class at the plant-community scale.
+We observed the distribution of each vegetation class at the plant-community scale.

 \hypertarget{georectification-accuracy}{%